-Parking on a slope
+EBU20821 Parking on a slope

 Avoid parking on hills or other inclines.
 Parking on a hill or other incline could cause the ATV to roll out of control, increasing the chance of an accident.
-If you must park on an incline, place the ATV transversely across the incline, shift the drive select lever to the forward position, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.
+If you must park on an incline, place the ATV transversely across the incline, stop the engine, shift the drive select lever to the park position, and then block the front and rear wheels with rocks or other objects.

-Never park the ATV on hills that are too steep to walk up easily.
+Do not park the ATV at all on hills that are so steep you could not walk up them easily.

-- With the transmission in the forward position, bring the ATV to a stop by applying the brakes. - 2.
+- 1. Bring the ATV to a stop by applying the brakes. - 2.
 Stop the engine. - 3.
-With the rear brake lever applied, apply the parking brake, and then slowly release the rear brake lever. - 4.
+With the brake pedal applied, shift the drive select lever to the park position. - 4.
 Turn the fuel cock to "OFF".

-Accessories and loading
+EBU20910 Accessories and loading